-In a previous post, we discussed the concept of fairness as an organizing principle in human societies.
-We examined the subject through the lens of economics –the pivotal role fairness and altruism play in an orderly functioning economy.
+In a previous post on The Doctor Weighs In, I discussed the concept of fairness as an organizing principle in human societies.
+It was examined through the lens of economic: what is the pivotal role fairness and altruism play in an orderly functioning economy.

 Here is the famous Masserman experiment with monkeys:

 Rhesus monkeys were trained to pull on one of two chains, depending on the color of a flashing light, in order to receive food.
 After training, another monkey was displayed through a one-way mirror.
 By pulling the chains in the correct fashion, the first monkey would receive the food reward, but one of the chains now delivered a powerful and painful electric shock to the floor of the box holding the other monkey.
 It was discovered that most of the monkeys would not shock another monkey even if it meant not being able to eat.
 One of the animals went without food for twelve days rather than hurting the other monkey.
 Monkeys who had been shocked in previous experiments themselves were even less willing to pull the chain and subject others to such torment.

 And now, the famous Milgram experiment with human volunteers (Milgram, S., 1974.
 Obedience to Authority: An Experimental View.
 New York: Harper and Row.).
 Note the similarity in the experimental designs.
 Milgram recruited subjects for his experiments from various walks in life.
 Respondents were told the experiment would study the effects of punishment on learning ability.
 They were offered a token cash award for participating.
 Although respondents thought they had an equal chance of playing the role of a student or of a teacher, the process was rigged so all respondents ended up playing the teacher.
 The learner was an actor working with the experimenter.